 And then I just save the change to instantly update my Portal:

 And you’ll see these changes stored in CRM in the Content Snippet entity:

 Now, this is not all encompassing mind you.
-You only get this in-line editing feature where it has been enabled in the underlying web page, back in Visual Studio.
-For example I can edit the items highlighted in green below but not the items highlighted in yellow:
+You only get this in-line editing feature where it has been enabled in the underlying web page.
+For example, I can edit the items highlighted in green below but not the items highlighted in yellow:

 Configurable Forms and Views

 Another very cool configuration feature Adxstudio offers is the ability to surface CRM forms and views in the portal.
 The Portal can actually read form and view definitions from CRM and render these as web forms.